 A refreshing and welcomed alternative to the ever-growing dieting culture.
 Dr Jacqueline Baulch, Melbourne, Australia.

 When someone discovers that the person they loved and trusted most in the world is hiding a secret life as a sex addict, the result can be devastating.
 Facing that heartbreak is what this book is all about.
-It weaves real life stories with practical therapeutic advice and specific tasks that gently educate, empower, and guide the partner of the the person suffering with sex addiction through a process of recovery.
+As far as self-help books go, it weaves real life stories with practical therapeutic advice and specific tasks that gently educate, empower, and guide the partner of the the person suffering with sex addiction through a process of recovery.

 This book is so incredibly accessible.
 It has amazing interventions that can be done at home with/or integrated into a client’s therapy process.
 The book is respectful, well-written, and transformational.
 This book was written by Mari A. Lee, LMFT and her co-authors who are experienced Marriage and Family Therapists and Certified Sex Addiction Therapists, as well as former partners of sex addicts.